-On March 1, 2019, our board of directors approved the amendment to the Alnylam Pharmaceuticals, Inc. 2018 Stock Incentive Plan, or the 2018 Plan.
+On March 1, 2020, our board of directors approved the amendment to the Alnylam Pharmaceuticals, Inc. 2018 Stock Incentive Plan, as amended, or the 2018 Plan.
 We refer to such amendment as the Plan Amendment, and together with the 2018 Plan, the Amended Plan.
-The Plan Amendment increases the aggregate number of shares authorized for issuance under the 2018 Plan by 3,290,000 shares and increases the aggregate number of shares that may be issued in the form of incentive stock options to 22,270,000 shares.
-Shares underlying any awards under the 2018 Plan or our Amended and Restated 2009 Equity Incentive Plan, or the 2009 Plan, that are forfeited, canceled or otherwise terminated (other than by exercise) shall be added to the shares available for issuance under the 2018 Plan.
+The Plan Amendment increases the aggregate number of shares authorized for issuance under the 2018 Plan by 7,000,000 shares and increases the aggregate number of shares that may be issued in the form of incentive stock options to 29,270,000 shares.
+Shares underlying any awards under the 2018 Plan or our Amended and Restated 2009 Equity Incentive Plan, or the 2009 Plan, that are forfeited, canceled or otherwise terminated (other than by exercise) shall be added to the shares available for issuance under the Amended Plan.